CN3ves/DataScienceNotes/pages/python.md

 Textual data are known as **strings (str)** in Python.
 These data are defined by delineating quotes,either single or double quotes, as long as both the opening and the closing quote are the same kind.

 Words, names, book chapters, emails, text files, all of these are textual data and can be represented by strings.
+As a programmer you'll frequently work with strings.
+Here are some common scenarios where you need to understand strings:

+  * dealing with any textual data
+  * handling and presenting output from your program
+  * files like CSV's are basically one large string

 ```